History of the Department

 1994 – Acquired Room 137 of the Memorial Student Center which became the main office for the Department.

-– Enhanced the retention function of the development with a credited seminar focusing on study skills and cultural identity called ExCEL Seminar (discontinued in 2005).
+1995 – Enhanced the retention function of the department with a credit-bearing freshman seminar focusing on study skills and culture (discontinued in 2005).

 1996 – Changes in state law broadened the mission and delivery of department programs and services.